mozilla/open-leadership-training-series/_articles/opening-your-project/develop-an-open-project-strategy-with-open-canvas.md

 date: 2016-10-06 14:05:56
 time: "40 mins"
 following: _articles/opening-your-project/write-a-great-project-readme.md
----

-* TOC
-{:toc}

-## Summary

-Use a format called Open Canvas to help further define your project goals, strategy, and needs for resources.
+summary: "Use a format called Open Canvas to help further define your project goals, strategy, and needs for resources."

-* * *

-## Table of Contents

-2.2.1\.
-Introducing Open Canvas

-2.2.2\.
-About Minimum Viable Products (MVP)

-2.2.3\.
-Assignment: Make an open canvas

-* * *

-## What you’ll need to start:

-*   Have completed section 1
+prereq: "Have completed section 1"

-* * *

-## What you’ll do:
+format: >
   *   Read and watch videos on this topic

   *   Do a thinking/writing assignment

-* * *

-## Materials you’ll need:
+materials: >
   *   pencil and paper or computer-- a way of recording your Open Canvas

   *   This [link to an editable version of Open Canvas](https://mozillascience.github.io/working-open-workshop/open_canvas/) i(f you’d like to work online).

   *   If you are working in a group, you can use a whiteboard and sticky notes so ideas can be easily shared with all members

-* * *

-## Time to complete:

-*   ~40 minutes (10 minutes reading/watching, 30 minutes or as needed on assignment)
+---

-* * *
+* TOC
+{:toc}

 ## 2.2.1 Introducing Open Canvas